October 24, 2022 4 min read

 Instead of extracting THC-O directly from the plant, manufacturers extract CBD and then transform it into THC-O using this isomerization process.
 The hemp, CBD, and THC-O are all federally legal because the original hemp material and final products contain less than 0.3% Delta-9-THC.

 Fortunately for hemp consumers, this isomerization method is also nothing new.
-Raphael Mechoulum, a researcher known as the “father of cannabis,” filed for a patent for the process of converting CBD into Delta-8 in the early 2000’s.
-It’s this method that help modern manufacturer discover the method for making legal THC-O products.
+Raphael Mechoulum, a researcher known as the “father of cannabis,” filed for a patent for the process of converting CBD into Delta-8 in the early 2000s.
+It’s this method that helps modern manufacturers discover the technique for making legal THC-O products.

-Thanks to updated hemp laws, THC-O is legal across the nation when made from hemp material.
+Thanks to updated hemp laws, THC-O is legal nationwide when made from hemp material.
 Of course, state laws vary, so you should also check to see if THC-O is legal in your local area before you buy.

 Vida Optima Elev8 Candies